 Once you turn 65 or beginning the month you apply for Medicare, whichever comes first, you are no longer eligible to make contributions to your HSA.
 If you are turning 65 this year, you may be able to make a prorated contribution.
-The best resource for finding out if you are eligible for a prorated contribution, and how much you are eligible for, would be your tax advisor.
+Consult with your tax advisor to determine if you are eligible for a prorated contribution.
 After turning 65, you are still able to use your HSA to pay for qualifying medical expenses.

 Not sure if a High Deductible Health Plan is right for you?